kennedysmartins/GameRolesBot/README.md

-# Gaming Role Bot
+# Game Roles Bot

 A simple robot that gives users roles according to the activity they are doing

-The idea off the bot is simple and useful, when a user starts playing a game, he goes and adds a role to him
+The idea of the bot is simple and useful, when a user starts playing a game, he goes and adds a role to him